-2. You are now able to create CA certificates for the VPN endpoints that will later provide the connection.

-a) The Setup Wizard Manage certificates helps you to create certificates easily and conveniently.
+- 2. You are now able to create CA certificates for the VPN endpoints that will later provide the connection. - a) The Setup Wizard Manage certificates helps you to create certificates easily and conveniently.

-- b) The first page of the Wizard is an overview of all certificates previously issued by the CA. - The certificate of the CA itself is not displayed here.
+The certificate of the CA itself is not displayed here.